stuartjwright/fantasy-football-app/report/060-implementation.md

 ![Current Squads\label{squads}](./img/squads.png)

 The main auction UI remains on display until the countdown timer reaches 0, at which point the player is sold to the highest bidder.
-When a player is sold, a page confirming the player sale is shown to the user for a few seconds (figure ref\{sold}) before the next player is selected for bidding.
+When a player is sold, a page confirming the player sale is shown to the user for a few seconds (figure \ref{sold}) before the next player is selected for bidding.

 ![Player Sale Confirmed\label{sold}](./img/sold.png)